 The City reviewed the City's obligation to fund the pension obligations and determined that it served the City's interests to prefund those benefits.
 In July 2017, the City Council approved and adopted the funding for a Pension Rate Stabilization Program IRC Section 115 Trust for \$26,500.
 In December 2019, the City Council approved and adopted an additional funding of \$5,500 into the Pension Rate Stabilization Program Trust Fund account held at U.S. Bank.
 In May 2021, the City combined the initial and additional funding in the same account with moderate allocation investment strategy.
 The Pension Stabilization Trust is a tax-qualified irrevocable trust, organized under Internal Revenue Code (IRC) Section 115, established to pre-fund pension obligations.
 The Plan Discretionary Trustee is U.S. Bank and U.S. Bank has delegated investment management responsibilities to High Mark Capital Management, and Public Agencies Retirement Services (PARS) is the Trust Administrator.
-In June 2022, the City elected the 'Moderate HighMark Plus' investment approach with a blended investment objective strategy.
-The primary objective is to provide current income with capital appreciation as secondary objective.
-The asset target allocations for this objective was 5% cash source, 47% equity and 48% fixed income.
+As of June 30, 2023, the City elected the Moderate investment approach with a blended investment objective strategy and the asset target allocations for this objective was 5% cash source, 48% equity and 47% fixed income.

 The City's Section 115 trust fund account is reported as restricted assets and fund balance in the General Fund.
-The value of the trust as of June 30, 2022 was \$34,512 of which all was placed in cash, money market and money market mutual fund accounts.
+The value of the trust as of June 30, 2023, was \$37,030 of which all was placed in cash, money market and money market mutual fund accounts.